molepigeon/think-2406-lab/2_container_registry/4_kubernetes.md

 4. Download the configuration for your cluster.

     ```bash
-    $(ibmcloud ks cluster-config cluster_name --export)
+    ibmcloud ks cluster-config cluster_name --export
     ```

     Replace `cluster_name` with the name of your assigned cluster.

+    The command returns an export line to set the `KUBECONFIG` variable.
+If the command does not return an export line, make sure that you typed the cluster name correctly.

+    ```bash
+    export KUBECONFIG=/home/sysadmin/.bluemix/plugins/container-service/clusters/think-iks-100/kube-config-sjc04-think-iks-100.yaml
+    ```

+5. Run the export line that was returned from the `ibmcloud ks cluster-config` command.

-5. List pods in your cluster to confirm that kubectl is configured correctly.
+6. List pods in your cluster to confirm that kubectl is configured correctly.

     ```bash
     kubectl get pods